 Level of awareness and product explanation

-If your business is relatively new and you’re offering a complex product or service (such as a SaaS tool), then a long form page is in order.
+If your business is relatively new and you have a complex product/service, then a long form page is in order.
 The opposite is true for a straightforward offer, such as our Top 10 A/B Testing Tips.

 A/B testing helps you get to the bottom of things

-After you’ve created a long form or short form landing page (based on how your offer fares) on the landing page length factors above, A/B test the page to see what impact a length variation has on your conversion rates.
+After you’ve created a long form or short form post-click landing page based on how your offer fares.
+A/B test the page to see what impact a length variation has on your conversion rates.

-Every offer is different, and although CRO best practices help us create optimized landing pages, it’s A/B testing that gives us data-driven answers as to which page length converts the best.
+Every offer is different, A/B testing gives us data-driven answers as to which page length converts the best.